saumya/NodeOrmApi_104/README.md

 ### How it works

- - Groups are to separate different Organisations
+ - Groups are made to separate different Organisations
  - DoctorGroups help separate different Doctors to different organisations